lihx-me/lihx-me.github.io/_pages/about.md

 # 🔥 News
 - *2025.08*: One paper is accepted to SIGGRAPH Asia 2025.
-- *2025.07*: I will serve on the Program Committee for AAAI 2026.
 - *2025.02*: One paper is accepted to IEEE TCSVT.
 - *2025.01*: One paper is accepted to ICLR 2025.
 - *2024.12*: One paper is accepted to IEEE TMI.